abhirup-m/abhirup-m.github.io/_pages/research.md

 ## Ongoing Projects

-- A new auxiliary model approach to studying fermionic systems of strong correlation
+- A new auxiliary model approach to studying metal-insulator transitions in bulk lattice models; connecting the infinite dimensional auxiliary model to a finite dimensional system without resorting to self-consistency
-- Holographic entanglement in free fermionic quantum matter: hierarchy & topology
 - Kondo model in magnetic field: breakdown of Kondo effect and its consequences for symmetry breaking, entanglement loss and the measurement problem

 ## Publications and Preprints